stackblitz/docs/docs/guides/user-guide/general-faqs.md

 # General FAQs

 ### Why do I have to Re-Authorize to access GitHub repositories?
 As of September 27th, 2023 we started migrating from GitHub's OAuth app to their GitHub App.
-We received a lot of feedback from users saying that they didn't like the "*all* or nothing" approach that GitHub's OAuth app takes so we've started switching over to the GitHub app itself which allows granularity on a per-organization basis.
+We received a lot of feedback from users saying that they didn't like the "*all* or nothing" approach that GitHub's OAuth app takes so we've started switching over to the GitHub app itself which allows granularity on a per-repository basis.

 To ensure a smooth migration, we converted our "Codeflow bot" app into a "StackBlitz" app.
 Additionally, we made necessary adjustments to the permissions to enable us to:
 - Create repositories and manage